Toward an affordable density-based measure for the quality of a coupled cluster calculation: Results and Discussion

 For the smaller species, we of course can consider the polarized cc-pVDZ basis set.
 The outliers here are \ce{C2} -0.0050, \ce{BN} -0.0062, \ce{O3} -0.0010, \ce{S4} -0.0012.
 Here too, as can be seen in the ESI, partial compensation with (Q) takes place.
 For \ce{HClO2}, the large $Q-(Q)$ contribution seen with the cc-pVDZ(p,s) basis set is revealed to be an artifact of the small basis set: it is well known (see, e.g., Ref.\onlinecite{jmlm191} for a review) that for second-row elements in high oxidation states, the $3d$ orbitals acquire some `honorary valence' character as back-bonding recipients from chalcogen or halogen lone pairs.
 For the diatomics, the corresponding values with the cc-pVTZ basis set are: \ce{C2} -0.0040, \ce{BN} -0.0070, \ce{SiO} -0.0006; once again, just different at the margins from cc-pVDZ.

 Do pathological cases like BN still have something going on beyond CCSDTQ?
 For \ce{BN}, \ce{C2}, \ce{N2}, \ce{P2}, \ce{SiO}, and a few more diatomics, we evaluated FCI/cc-pVDZ density matrices using MOLPRO.
-Even for BN, the effect of higher than quadruple substitutions on $\overline{I_{ND}}$ is just 0.0001, and we can hence assume that nothing truly consequential is happening to the density beyond CCSDTQ.
+Even for BN, the effect of higher than quadruple substitutions on $\overline{I_{\rm ND}}$ is just 0.0001, and we can hence assume that nothing truly consequential is happening to the density beyond CCSDTQ.

-How sensitive are these diagnostics to the basis set?
+How sensitive are these correlation measures to the basis set?
+This is illustrated in Figure~\ref{fig:basis}.
 At the CCSD(T) and even CCSDT levels, cc-pVTZ is a practical option for the entire set.
 For CCSD(T), so is cc-pVQZ.

-$\overline{I_{ND}}$[\textrm{CCSD(T)/cc-pVTZ}] has an RMS value of 0.0519 over the entire set; the RMS deviation from cc-pVTZ is just 0.0014, indicating that cc-pVTZ can be considered adequately large.
-The RMS difference with cc-pVDZ is more than five times larger, at 0.0075, while for cc-pVDZ(p,s) 0.0179. $\Delta I_{ND}$[(T)/cc-pVTZ] is 0.0087 RMS over the entire set; again, cc-pVTZ is acceptably close, with an RMSD (root mean square difference) of just 0.0005.
+$\overline{I_{\rm ND}}$[\textrm{CCSD(T)/cc-pVQZ}] has an RMS value of 0.0543 over the entire set; the RMS deviation from cc-pVTZ is just 0.0014, indicating that cc-pVTZ can be considered adequately large.
+The RMS difference with cc-pVDZ is more than five times larger, at 0.0075, while for cc-pVDZ(p,s) 0.0179. $\Delta \overline{I_{\rm ND}}$[(T)/cc-pVQZ] is 0.0087 RMS over the entire set; again, cc-pVTZ is acceptably close, with an RMSD (root mean square difference) of just 0.0006.
 For cc-pVDZ, this rises to 0.0027, and for cc-pVDZ(p,s) to 0.0043, or nearly half the `signal'.

 The $r_I$ ratio monotonically decreases with increasing basis set, which makes sense, as the dynamical correlation energy will keep increasing with basis set expansion even past the point where the nondynamical energy is clearly converged.
 With the cc-pVQZ basis set, the RMS ratio is 0.389, compared to 0.418 for cc-pVTZ, 0.475 for cc-pVDZ, and 0.492 for cc-pVDZ(p,s).